-* Asian shares on defensive as China fears rattle commodities
+* Asian shares on defensive as China fears rattle

 * U.S. surprises oil market with sale from strategic reserve

 * U.S. crude stockpiles rise much more than expected - EIA

 * EU moves toward sanctions on Russians, Obama meets Ukraine